ShivonQ/shivonq.github.io/Readme.txt

 A few features that will be in it are as follows;

 *Custom Google Map, complete with marked locations for major cities
-    (*)Google Maps hover info
+    ( )Google Maps hover info
-    (*)Google Maps zoom to closer maps, for select locations.
+    ( )Google Maps zoom to closer maps, for select locations.
 I will list them eventually in the "Cities" page (*)Mini Map for local view

 *Interactive Calendar
-    (*)Hard Coded Days/Months, Each day will be associated to a "day" json object that stores relevant data (*)JS enabled calendar that displays more info in little hover window, links to places/people (*)JS enabled way of adding information to a days occurrences (*)JS Weather & Temperature maker (Maybe almanac data)
+    (*)Hard Coded Days/Months, Each day will be associated to a "day" json object that stores relevant data (*)JS enabled calendar that opens a new window
+    ( )JS enabled way of adding information to a days occurrences, this never got completed.
+    ( )JS Weather & Temperature maker (Maybe almanac data)

 *Lots of good looking pages with global, local and bootstrap css elements.

 *STRETCH GOALS*
-    (*)User Accounts: Real user accounts to show certain info to certain accounts.
+    ( )User Accounts: Real user accounts to show certain info to certain accounts.

 Map Page:
    Almost works.